Computer Hope

-Enabling / Disabling Microsoft Word AutoText
+Enable and disable Microsoft Word AutoText

 1. Open Microsoft Word.

-2. Click Format from the drop-down-menu.
+2. Click Format in the menu bar.

 3. Click AutoFormat.